AdheipSingh/datainfra-website/blog/SAAS/centralised-control-plane.md

 ## Summary

 This blog post provides insights into building centralized control planes for SaaS infrastructure.
-It discusses the layers of SaaS architecture and explores three major SaaS business models: Shared SaaS, Dedicated SaaS, and BYOC (Bring Your Own Cloud) SaaS.
+It discusses the layers of SaaS architecture and explores three major SaaS business models: Shared SaaS, Dedicated SaaS, and Private (Bring Your Own Cloud) SaaS.
 The post highlights various problem statements, including achieving physical and logical isolation, efficient resource and application lifecycle management, governance, cost calculation, event handling, and application bundling.
 It serves as a valuable resource for SaaS infrastructure builders and stakeholders.

 In the next blog i will cover how we are solving these problems with our product.
 If these problem statements look familar to you, feel free to get [connected](https://datainfra.io) with us.